 Our hip replacement recovery tips will help make your life a lot easier post-surgery.

 Hip Replacement Recovery TipsA staggering 160,000 total hip and knee replacement surgical procedures are performed each year in England and Wales.
-The surgery can improve mobility, function and wellbeing but it can take a little time to recover and get back on your feet.
+The hip replacement surgery can improve mobility, function and wellbeing but it can take a little time to recover from a hipe replacement and get back on your feet.
 The idea of surgery can be frightening and the recovery may look like a long and difficult road.
 However, the good news is that most people recover rapidly after hip replacement surgery, and without the pain in your hip to drag you down, you’ll soon have a spring in your step again.
 When you’re preparing for the operation, a little early planning can make life so much easier in the long run.

 1. Make life easy